mo12896/python-project-initializer/README.md

 ## Overview

-This script automates the setup of a new Python project.
-It creates the project structure, initializes a Poetry environment, manages dependencies, sets up a Git repository, and prepares a Dockerfile based on configurations specified in a YAML file.
+This script streamlines the creation of a new Python project.
+It builds the project structure, initializes a Poetry environment, manages dependencies, sets up a Git repository, prepares a Dockerfile, configures pre-commit hooks, and sets up a CI/CD pipeline using GitHub Actions.
+The configurations are specified in a YAML file.

 ## Prerequisites

 - **Python** (3.6 or newer)
 - **Poetry** for dependency management
 - **Git** for version control
+- **pre-commit** for managing and maintaining pre-commit hooks

 ## Configuration